Perkedel/CVR_Stuffings/DiceGlow/Packages/com.llealloo.audiolink/README.md

 - Lamp for the awesome example music and inspiration.
 Follow them!! https://soundcloud.com/lampdx
 - Shelter, Loner, Rizumu, and all of the other dance communities in VRChat for making this
 - rrazgriz for coming up with and implementing yt-dlp support for editor testing
+- LucHeart and DomNomNom for maintaing CVR forks of AudioLink, and letting us adopt their work
+- Rollthered for providing us with music for demo purposes.